buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

-Here at the Shitcoin Society we offer full-stack web and app development services for tokenization projects, directly integrated with our [investment platform](https://www.shitcoinsociety.com).
+Here at the Shitcoin Society we offer full-stack web and app development services for tokenization projects, directly integrated with our [investment platform](https://www.shitcoinsociety.com) (currently in pre-alpha).

 The platform's APIs allow you to easily offer custom experiences to your token holders and investors.
 And once everything is ready, we seamlessly migrate your tokens to a supported blockchain of your choice.
 All without losing functionality.
 So let's get started!

 ### Open for collaboration

-We're currently in pre-alpha testing and looking for people with interesting ideas.
+Do you consider yourself a visionary?
 Do you have a project idea that could benefit from tokenization?
 Let's get in touch!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit an idea.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com